Private lessons via Zoom

 Guitar

-Fundamentals that hold up: time, tone, fretboard clarity, and parts that serve the song.
+Time, tone, fretboard clarity, and parts that support the vocal and groove.

 Piano / Keyboard

-Harmony, voice-leading, and arranging skills—so you can play, write, and produce with confidence.
+Harmony + arranging skills that let you play, write, and produce with confidence.

 Songwriting

-Stronger songs through structure, melody, and lyric intent—without losing your voice.
+Better songs through structure, melodic lift, and lyrical intent—without losing your voice.

-• Keys: 61+ keys if you want full arranging range
+- Keys: 61+ keys if you want full arranging range; 88 weighted if piano feel matters.

-• MIDI: great if you record on a Mac and work in software
+- MIDI: great if you record on a Mac and live in software instruments.

-Tell me your space and goals and I’ll recommend a setup that fits—no upsell.
+Tell me your space + goal and I’ll recommend a setup that fits.
+No upsell.

 How it works